mlaurijsse/homebridge-rflink-gateway/README.md

 ## Supported types
 Different types of devices are supported:
-* Lightbulb: The device is a lightbulb in Homekit.
+* Lightbulb: The device is a lightbulb in HomeKit.
 The RF communication is bi-directional.
-Homekit can be used to switch the light on or off.
-The (power) status of the bulb is updated in Homekit after the remote is pressed.
+HomeKit can be used to switch the light on or off.
+The (power) status of the bulb is updated in HomeKit after the remote is pressed.
-* Switch: The device is a power switch in Homekit.
+* Switch: The device is a power switch in HomeKit.
 The RF communication is bi-directional.
-* StatefulProgrammableSwitch (Deprecated): The device is a read-only on-off type switch in Homekit.
-The RF communication is receive only, so state can not be changed using Homekit.
-This way, the RF remote could be used to trigger Homekit scenes, using Homekit automation.
 * StatelessProgrammableSwitch: The device is a read-only 'pushbutton' type switch.
 Parses `CMD=ON` as `Single Press` event, and `CMD=OFF` as `Double Press` event.
+* TemperatureSensor: A read-only device that parses the current temperature
+* HumiditySensor:  A read-only device that parses the current relative humidity

+### Deprecated types

+* StatefulProgrammableSwitch (Deprecated): The device is a read-only on-off type switch in HomeKit.
+The RF communication is receive only, so state can not be changed using HomeKit.
+This way, the RF remote could be used to trigger HomeKit scenes, using HomeKit automation.

 ## Optional parameters
 By adding `dimrange` to a channel, the brightness characteristic will be enabled for this device.
 The value of `dimrange` should correspond to 100% brightness level.